 ‘Preferred Priorities for Care’ (PPC)

-This document is an example of an Advance Statement.
-PPC’s are designed to help people prepare for the future by giving them an opportunity to think about, discuss and write down their preferences and priorities for end of life care.
+PPC’s are designed to help people prepare for the future by allowing them to think about, discuss and write down their preferences and priorities for end of life care.

 Different types of healthcare professionals may be involved in the provision of end of life care, including: